-Qiwi Distribution comprises approximately 127,000 kiosks and 42,000 terminals that are assembled and sold by third party manufacturers.
+Our Qiwi Distribution segment comprises approximately 120,000 kiosks and 49,000 terminals that are assembled and sold by third party manufacturers.
 These kiosks and terminals run our proprietary software, which provides the user customized interfaces that display our broad range of payment services and provide the connectivity to our processing platform.
 These capabilities help connect consumers and merchants and enable them to conduct commercial transactions, such as bill payments and purchases, at thousands of convenient locations, without the need to interact directly.
+Our kiosk and terminals can connect any consumer to over 3,000 merchants and can connect consumers with a Visa Qiwi Wallet account to over 40,000 merchants.